Ddemon26/TCS-Simple-Scripts/README.md

 - **`DontDestroyObject`**
   Prevents the object from being destroyed during scene transitions.
 - **`DontDestroyOnLoad`**
-  Similar to `DontDestroyObject`, but specifically retains across loads.
+  Similar to `DontDestroyObject`, but retains across loads.
 - **`EnableOrDisableColliderOnAwake`**
   Toggles a collider component on or off when the scene starts.
 - **`SelfDisable`**